BayiLi081/GIS-training/contents/Practical01_QGIS_basics.md

 # Create a map with essential elements in QGIS

+## Installing QGIS Plugins

+You may refer [about plugins in QGIS](qgis_plugins.md) to understand how to install and use some popular QGIS plugins to boost efficiency.

 ## Download road network with QGIS plugin - QuickOSM

 ### Install QuickOSM through the plugin manager